cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

 .. rubric: Datasets as MapReduce Input or Output

-A MapReduce program can interact with a dataset by using it as an input or an output.
+A MapReduce program can interact with a dataset by using it as :ref:`an input <mapreduce-datasets-input>` or :ref:`an output <mapreduce-datasets-output>`.
-The dataset needs to implement specific interfaces to support this.
+The dataset needs to implement specific interfaces to support this, as described in the following sections.

+.. _mapreduce-datasets-input:

 .. rubric:: A Dataset as the Input Source of a MapReduce Program